smizell/language-oriented-example/README.md

 ## What's happening here?

 This is an example of a language-oriented approach to API design.
 Instead of starting with a universal ADL like OpenAPI, an organization creates a tailored ADL and generates OpenAPI documents from it.
 In this example, the API is an automobile API, and it's design is captured in the tailored ADL.
-The format for this ADL is:
+The format for the ADL in this example is:

 ```yaml
 resources: